ng-Classic/ng-classic/aio/content/guide/angular-package-format.md

 </code-example>

-Most Angular Classicpackages should not depend on top-level side effects, and thus should include this declaration.
+Most Angular Classic packages should not depend on top-level side effects, and thus should include this declaration.

 ## Entrypoints and code splitting

-Packages in the Angular ClassicPackage Format contain one primary entrypoint and zero or more secondary entrypoints \(for example, `@angular-classic/common/http`\).
+Packages in the Angular Classic Package Format contain one primary entrypoint and zero or more secondary entrypoints \(for example, `@angular-classic/common/http`\).
 Entrypoints serve several functions.

 1. They define the module specifiers from which users import code \(for example, `@angular-classic/core` and `@angular-classic/core/testing`\).